etingof/pyasn1/README.md

 the data.

-That probably explains why many network protocols and file formats still rely upon the 30+ years old technology.
+That probably explains why many network protocols and file formats still rely on the 30+ years old technology.
 Including a number of high-profile Internet protocols and file formats.

 Quite a number of books cover the topic of ASN.1.
-[Communication between heterogeneous systems](http://www.oss.com/asn1/dubuisson.html) by Olivier Dubuisson is one of high quality books freely available on the Internet.
+[Communication between heterogeneous systems](http://www.oss.com/asn1/dubuisson.html) by Olivier Dubuisson is one of those high quality books freely available on the Internet.

 The pyasn1 package is designed to help Python programmers tackling network protocols and file formats at the comfort of their Python prompt.
-The tool struggles to capture all aspects of a rather complicated ASN.1 system and to represent it on Python terms.
+The tool struggles to capture all aspects of a rather complicated ASN.1 system and to represent it on the Python terms.

 How to use pyasn1
 -----------------

-With pyasn1 you can build Python objects from ASN.1 structures.
+With pyasn1 you can build Python objects from ASN.1 data structures.
-For example, the following ASN.1 structure:
+For example, the following ASN.1 data structure:

 ```bash
 Record ::= SEQUENCE {